Build a Retrieval Augmented Generation (RAG) App: Part 1

 into chunks for embedding and

 vector storage.
-This should help us retrieve only the most relevant bits
+This should help us retrieve only the most relevant

-of the blog post at run time.
+parts of the blog post at run time.

 const splitter = new RecursiveCharacterTextSplitter({